 What to Expect

 You should feel free to attend your first choice concurrent sessions during the conference (the surveys you may have received were sent for planning purposes only.)
 Our only recommendation is that you select a track and stay with it for the whole concurrent period as the topics have been grouped together in an effort to give you the best understanding.
-(There are four concurrent periods (A, B, C, & D) and within those periods, the individual tracks may be 1-4 Parts in total.)
-Click here for our most up-to-date schedule, with descriptions of the sessions.
+(There are four concurrent periods (A, B, C, & D) and within those periods, the individual tracks may be 1-2 Parts in total.)
+Click here for our most up-to-date schedule.
+By the end of the week, this schedule will be integrated with descriptions of the sessions linked (just click the talk title).

-Please note that while we will be providing complimentary coffee during the afternoon break on Friday and during the morning breaks on Saturday and Sunday, all meals will be on your own.
-We recommend eating breakfast before you arrive and the hotel food options and some nearby ideas are located in the "Other Information" tab.
+Please note that while we will be providing complimentary coffee during the aforementioned breaks, all meals will be on your own.
+We recommend eating breakfast before you arrive and have provided some suggestions for lunch options below.

-We would also like to point out that during large conferences, the hotel attempts to keep the temperature of the ballrooms between 68-70 degrees but is not always successful.
+We would also like to point out that during large conferences, the venues attempt to keep the temperature of the meeting space between 68-70 degrees but is not always successful.
 If you know that you tend to run cold, especially while sitting for long stretches, please make sure to bring a sweater.
 If you know that you will be warm, please dress lightly.
 Wearing layers is always a safe choice.

 Help & Information Desk